Borawan Island True Paradise Driving Distance From Manila

-Borawan Island is located on Paglibao Chica Island, and takes its name after Boracay Island and Palawan (hence Borawan).
-With glorious white sand beaches to match Boracay and towering limestone karsts to match Palawan, Borawan is a very apt name for this slice of paradise, which is amazingly close to Manila (160kms).
+Borawan Island is located on Paglibao Chica Island and takes its name after Boracay Island and Palawan (hence Borawan).
+With glorious white sand beaches to match Boracay and towering limestone karsts to match Palawan, Borawan is a very apt name for this slice of paradise, which is amazingly close to Metro Manila (160kms).
 There have been a lot of things written about Borawan, some good, some not good, but we had a great experience there in 2014.
 The beach and the water were clean, the locals were friendly and we really enjoyed ourselves.
-I would go back there in a heartbeat.
+I would go back there in a heartbeat, especially before it becomes too popular with other tourists!

 Borawan doesn’t have any accommodation, but there are toilets (not well maintained), small cottages/huts for hire and also a small kiosk selling snacks, drinks, cigarettes etc. However, it is recommended to take your own supplies, which is what we did.
 The boatmen were more than obliging to help lift our supplies off and on the boat at each stop throughout the day.
 They also have security guards on the island for that extra level of comfort, particularly for those wishing to camp overnight.
 Please be warned, there are jellyfish in the area during certain times of the year, so please check with the boat captain or the security guards if it’s safe to swim.